Paul Miller, M.S.

 In the end, I want to provide my students with a meaningful and rewarding education, so they can successfully transition from the classroom to the workforce in a seamless fashion.
 Anything less is unacceptable to me.

 I also have a desire to be a lifelong learner, as I am quite involved in programming provided by the Center for Teaching Excellence as well as working on a variety of certifications in my chosen field.
-In addition, I am embarking on a new journey in the fall of 2019, as I have been accepted into the Communications Media and Instructional Technology Ph.D.
+In addition, I have embarked on a new journey and have enrolled in the Communications Media and Instructional Technology Ph.D.
 Program at the Indiana University of Pennsylvania.

 Paul Miller started his professional journey at WRSK Radio in Slippery Rock, Pa., as an on-air personality and baseball color commentator.
 In 2003, he made the jump to the Butler County Radio network in Butler, Pa., where he worked in the newsroom, on-air and in promotions.